metabase/metabase/docs/developers-guide/driver-changelog.md

   when running Metabase to disable some of these new security checks.
 If your tests run into issues with Java 21 without the flag set, try running with it set -- this might fix the problems.

+## Metabase 0.51.4

+- Another driver feature has been added: `describe-indexes`.
+If a driver opts-in to supporting this feature, The multimethod `metabase.driver/describe-indexes` must be implemented, as a replacement for `metabase.driver/describe-table-indexes`.

+- The multimethod `metabase.driver.sql-jdbc.sync.describe-table/describe-indexes-sql` has been added.
+The method needs to be implemented if the driver supports `describe-indexes` and you want to use the default JDBC implementation of `metabase.driver/describe-indexes`.

 ## Metabase 0.51.0

 - New optional method `metabase.driver/query-result-metadata` has been added for efficiently calculating metadata for